Vinayakrevankar/dataviz-project-proposal-1/README.md

 ---

-Prototype 4 - Nobel Laureates by Category and Country (Treemap Visualization)
+Sketch 4 - Nobel Laureates by Category and Country (Treemap Visualization)

 This sketch represents a Treemap that visualizes the hierarchical distribution of Nobel Prizes by category and birth country (or organization).
 Each rectangle’s size corresponds to the number of laureates, and the color can indicate either prize category or region.